-A small church dedicated to the Virgin Mary Pantanassa also lies on the corner of Monastiraki Square.
+A small church dedicated to the Virgin Mary Pantanassa also lies on the outskirts of Monastiraki Square.

-Scholars debate on the exact date when the church was built, but the prevalent theory indicates that it was constructed in the 10th century.
+Scholars have debated the exact date of the church’s construction, but the prevalent theory indicates that it was constructed in the 10th century.

-The Byzantine church’s appearance was drastically changed by an extensive restoration program in the seventeenth century.
+The Byzantine church’s appearance was drastically altered by an extensive restoration program in the seventeenth century.

 From huge libraries to ancient rivers, cursed mosques, and millennia-year-old churches, Monastiraki Square is undoubtedly a place of enormous historical importance and great beauty.